resconda/resconda.it-hugo/content/articles/biogas-da-compost-un-alternativa-sostenibile.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
 # draft: true
-title: "Biogas da compost: un alternativa sostenibile?"
+title: "Biogas da compost: un'alternativa sostenibile?"
 date: 2024-07-06
 ## below are user-defined parameters (lower case keys recommended)
 summary: |